Grand Hotel, Bristol: History

+The current structure was built by the Bristol City Hotel Company, established in March 1863.
+It acquired the White Lion inn, the adjacent White Hart inn and the smaller Plume of Feathers inn.
+Demolition of the White Lion and White Hart started in 1865, but works proved much more costly than anticipated and the company almost went bankrupt.
+The new hotel, still called the White Lion, opened January 1869.
+In 1874 the Plume of Feathers was rebuilt as an annex to the main building and at the same time the establishment was renamed The Grand Hotel.

-The hotel was constructed by John Foster and Joseph Wood, replacing two pubs in this location.
-Construction started in 1864, and it opened in 1869.
-It was originally known as the White Lion, before being renamed as the Grand Hotel in 1874.
-It was constructed of limestone ashlar, in a rectangular Italianate Renaissance style.
+The new building was designed by the Bristol architects John Foster and Joseph Wood.
+The hotel was constructed of limestone ashlar, in a rectangular Italianate Renaissance style.
 An attic storey was added during the 20th century.
 The interior was also extensively altered during this time.

+During World War I, the Grand Hotel was one of four receiving depots in Bristol for donated wartime medical and troop supplies.
 In World War II, the hotel was used as a residence for various agents, politicians and royalty and served as a link between London and Bristol Airport.
 It was Grade II listed in 1966.

+In 2013, the Russian emigre Nikolai Glushkov became ill there, in a suspected poisoning incident.

-The hotel was renovated in 2017 in a £5 million refurbishment program, and is now known as the Mercure Bristol Grand Hotel.
+The hotel was renovated in 2017 in a £5 million refurbishment program, and became known as the Mercure Bristol Grand Hotel.
 It has 186 rooms, and is extensively decorated with art by local Bristol artists.

-In 2013, the Russian emigre Nikolai Glushkov became ill there, in a suspected poisoning incident.
+Since 2025 it has been known as the Grand Hotel by Sunday, which is part of OYO Rooms.